-During the first 36 months after the date of original issuance of the cash-pay notes, CCIC may on any one or more occasions redeem up to 35% of the aggregate principal amount of cash-pay notes originally issued at a redemption price of % of the principal amount of the cash-pay notes to be redeemed on the redemption date with the net cash proceeds of one or more Public Equity Offerings and/or Strategic Equity Investments; provided that:
+During the first 36 months after the date of original issuance of the cashpay notes, CCIC may on any one or more occasions redeem up to 35% of the aggregate principal amount of cash-pay notes originally issued at a redemption price of 109.000% of the principal amount of the cash-pay notes to be redeemed on the redemption date with the net cash proceeds of one or more Public Equity Offerings and/or Strategic Equity Investments; provided that:

-- (1) at least 65% of the aggregate principal amount of cash-pay notes originally issued remains outstanding immediately after the occurrence of such redemption, excluding notes held by CCIC or any of its Subsidiaries; and - (2) the redemption occurs within 60 days of the date of the closing of the Public Equity Offering or Strategic Equity Investment.
+(1) at least 65% of the aggregate principal amount of cash-pay notes originally issued remains outstanding immediately after the occurrence of such redemption, excluding notes held by CCIC or any of its Subsidiaries; and

+(2) the redemption occurs within 60 days of the date of the closing of the Public Equity Offering or Strategic Equity Investment.

-Except pursuant to the preceding paragraph, the cash-pay notes will not be redeemable at CCIC's option prior to , 2004.
-After 2004, CCIC may redeem all or a part of the cash-pay notes upon not less than 30 nor more than 60 days' notice, at the redemption prices expressed as percentages of principal amount set forth below plus accrued and unpaid interest if any, on the cash-pay notes redeemed to the applicable redemption date, subject to the right of Holders of record on the relevant record date to receive interest due on the relevant interest payment date, if redeemed during the twelve-month period beginning on of the years indicated below:
+Except pursuant to the preceding paragraph, the cash-pay notes will not be redeemable at CCIC's option prior to May 15, 2004.
+On or after May 15, 2004, CCIC may redeem all or a part of the cash-pay notes upon not less than 30 nor more than 60 days' notice, at the redemption prices expressed as percentages of principal amount set forth below plus accrued and unpaid interest if any, on the cash-pay notes redeemed to the applicable redemption date, subject to the right of Holders of record on the relevant record date to receive interest due on the relevant interest payment date, if redeemed during the twelve-month period beginning on May 15, of the years indicated below: